An Overview of Cloud Computing and IT Security

 Cybersecurity roles are possibly one of the most difficult to find in the IT industry because of the speed of change.
 An expert can create, implement, and master one set of cybersecurity protocols, and the very next day, a hacker can find a new vulnerability.
 To say that Cybersecurity professionals need to stay ahead of the game is an understatement.

 COVID-19 will continue to have a negative impact on companies as the financial crisis begins to worsen.
 Some companies are forced to reduce the size of their teams.
-This creates a vicious circle where companies that can't afford to hire cybersecurity professionals will be more at risk of attacks.
+This creates a vicious cycle where companies that can't afford to hire cybersecurity professionals will be more at risk of attacks.

 What's the Solution?